Untitled (wilam)

 Wurundjeri campsite on the banks of the Yarra River 1850s, AJ Fauchery

-Untitled (wilam) is based on the architectural forms and spaces created by traditional Kulin river camps.
-These forms directly quote an image of a Wurundjeri campsite on the banks of the Yarra River from the late 1850s by AJ Fauchery, where homes are constructed out of dhaap, the local stringybark.
-Although the exact location of the Fauchery photograph of the Wurundjeri campsite is unknown, it is believed to have been taken at the current site of Melbourne’s Royal Botanic Gardens, 2 km down river from the site.
-By quoting local images, designs and knowledge the artwork will be conceptually and physically embedded into the site, adding to and creating the identity of the environment while celebrating the important local Aboriginal history and living culture.
+Although the exact location of the Fauchery photograph of the Wurundjeri campsite is unknown, it is believed to have been taken at the current site of Melbourne's Royal Botanic Gardens, 2 km downriver from the site.
+By quoting local images, designs and knowledge, the artwork will be conceptually and physically embedded into the site, adding to and creating the identity of the environment while celebrating the important local Aboriginal history and living culture.